relwell/chompsky/README.md

 This is named after a goofy drawing I made one time of Noam Chomsky.
 And also because it chomps through text.
 Take your pick.
+This project in no way endorses Chomsky's views on linguistics.
+In fact, it flouts it.

 Written for the Wikia December 2012 Hackathon